tcharding/kernel/workshop/probe-and-release.rst

 together a few patches that clearly improve the driver.
 This is a good first step in understanding the driver and going on to working on it more extensively.

-Once you have a few patches queue up see `./patch-series.rst` if you need to.
+Once you have a few patches queued up see `./patch-series.rst` if you need to.